Swimming Pools & Home Insurance: Liability, Costs & Requirements

 Cons

-• Premiums typically increase 10–25% for inground pools
+• Premiums typically increase 10% to 25% for inground pools

 • Non-disclosure can result in claim denial or cancellation

-• Diving boards and slides may be excluded by some insurers
+• Diving boards and slides are increasingly excluded by insurers

 Smart Savings Made Simple!